NoorMajdoub/pyaptamer_dual_encoder/README.md

 ## summary on PepMLM

-PepMLM solves a related problem — generating peptide binders for a target protein.
+PepMLM solves a related problem on generating peptide binders for a target protein.

 Their approach:
 1. Format input as `[START] p1...pn [MASK]*n [END]`